 Rod Machado included interactive elements to practice crucial tasks and become proficient in instrument flying.

-Another core component of safely flying is understanding weather.
+Another core component of safely flying is understanding the weather.
 During VFR flights, pilots avoid the weather, but IFR training aims to fly in adverse weather conditions.

 Thus if you fly into weather conditions, you must understand how the weather change and behaves.